Collaborative editing in draw.io for Confluence Cloud

 Confluence allows you to collaboratively edit the content of its pages: You and other Confluence users will see each others’ changes in real-time as you edit the page.

-This is ideal for remote teams who need to brainstorm on mindmaps or vote on agile boards - team members can now all edit the same diagram and see what edits are made.
+This is ideal for remote teams who need to brainstorm on mindmaps or vote on agile boards.

 In the examples, two browser windows are open and editing the same diagram as if they were two different Confluence Cloud users.

 How collaborative editing works

 The collaborative editing feature in draw.io uses the auto-save feature that is already built into the diagram editor.
 You don’t need to worry about manually synchronising or merging changes.

 - Once you have made a change to a draw.io diagram - added, formatted or deleted shapes, text and connectors, the diagram will be automatically saved.

 - Then these changes will be loaded into the draw.io diagram editor for whoever is also editing your diagram automatically.

 If several users add shapes to the same location on a diagram, draw.io will take both shapes and simply overlap them.